unkelpehr/qbus/README.md

 **Browser?**
 <a target="_blank" href="https://marijnhaverbeke.nl/uglifyjs?utf8=on&code_url=https://raw.githubusercontent.com/unkelpehr/qbus/master/lib/index.js&header=/**%20@license%20Licenced%20under%20MIT%20-%20qbus%20-%20%C2%A92015%20Pehr%20Boman%20%3Cgithub.com/unkelpehr%3E%20*/">Get the latest version of qbus minified and ready to-go by clicking here</a>

+<a href="http://unkelpehr.github.io/qbus" target="_blank">You can also try a live demo of qbus' query parser here</a>

 ### Behaviour
 Queries can be anything but Qbus is built with a "path-based" approach for routing e.g. URLs.